Recruitment Pathway Partners

-Penn CVI is committed to fostering an environment that encourages those who currently are underrepresented in medicine to pursue careers in cardiovascular medicine.
+Penn CVI is committed to fostering an environment that supports the academic pursuit of careers in cardiovascular medicine.
 Penn has designed several programs for students at varied points in their academic careers to strengthen their research skills and explore the laboratory setting with invested mentors.
-Penn CVI works in partnership with these programs to support a pathway for students from a variety of backgrounds to advance and grow in the field of cardiovascular medicine.
+Penn CVI works in partnership with these programs to support a pathway for a variety of students to advance and grow in the field of cardiovascular medicine.

 Name Program Students Duration Eligibility

 PASS (Penn Access Summer Scholars) Summer research experience with admissions linkage to students who meet criteria, no MCAT required.
-Undergrads (after sophomore and junior years) 2 8-week summers Must come from an underrepresented in medicine background, be nominated by pre-health advisor, and a current student at Penn, Princeton, Bryn Mawr, Haverford, and HBCUs: Spelman, Howard, Morehouse, Oakwood, and Xavier.
+Undergrads (after sophomore and junior years) 2 8-week summers Must be nominated by pre-health advisor, and a current student at Penn, Princeton, Bryn Mawr, Haverford, and HBCUs: Spelman, Howard, Morehouse, Oakwood, and Xavier.

 Summer Undergraduate Internship Program (SUIP) Summer research experience where students are matched with PI and lab with shared interests.
 Stipend and on-campus housing provided.
-Undergrads (preference for students who have completed sophomore or junior years) 10 weeks Applicants should come small liberal arts colleges or are underrepresented in medicine.
+Undergrads (preference for students who have completed sophomore or junior years) 10 weeks Applicants who attend small liberal arts colleges or with limited exposure to lab science are encouraged to apply.
 Applicants should intend to pursue a PhD or MD/PhD in biomedical studies.
 Applications for summer open in the fall.

 Biomedical Postdoctoral Programs